isomerpages/nyp-sirs/_digital-programmes/masterclasses-workshops/start-grow-and-scale-online.md

 <h4>Who Should Attend</h4>
 <p>C-suite, Directors, Entrepreneurs, Business Owners, Executives</p>

-<p>This workshop is suitable for businesses who have an e-marketplace presence and want to run a brand webstore on SourceSage, a B2B2C platform, for the purpose of:</p>
+<p>This workshop is suitable for businesses who have an e-marketplace presence and want to run a brand webstore on SourceSage, a B2B2C platform, for the purpose of:

-<br>1. selling to MNC/corporate procurement (B2B)</br>
+<br>1. selling to MNC/corporate procurement (B2B)

-<br>2. selling to multiple online sellers as a distributor/manufacturer (B2B2C) and/or </br>
+<br>2. selling to multiple online sellers as a distributor/manufacturer (B2B2C) and/or

-<br>3. sourcing from multiple distributors/manufacturers for dropship model</br>
+<br>3. sourcing from multiple distributors/manufacturers for dropship model

 <i>*Participants with basic knowledge or experience in setting up a webstore will benefit from this workshop.
 If not, you are strongly encouraged to attend our <a href="/digital-programmes/e-commerce-programmes/setup-an-online-business">Set Up an Online Business</a> or e-marketplace (<a href="/digital-programmes/e-commerce-programmes/amazon-global-selling-programme">Amazon</a>, <a href="/digital-programmes/e-commerce-programmes/getting-started-on-lazada">Lazada</a> or <a href="/digital-programmes/e-commerce-programmes/getting-started-on-shopee">Shopee</a>) onboarding courses.
 </i>